-The Late Registration fee (\$25) pertains to those students who have not paid fees or registered for at least one course prior to the fist day of classes.
+The Late Registration fee (\$25) pertains to those students who have not paid fees or registered for at least one course prior to the first day of classes.
 Newly admitted students MAY be exempted from this fee.
-The registration process is not complete until all fees due are paid and you are officially enrolled in classes through Admissions and Records.
+The registration process is not complete until all fees due are paid and you are officially enrolled in classes through the Office of the Registrar.